 Since March 23, there has been an obligatory quarantine procedure for all passengers arriving in the country.

-Diplomats are another exceptional case.
-They must complete a 14-day quarantine, but this will be undertaken at the embassy of their country in Ethiopia.
+Diplomats may complete the 14-day quarantine at the embassy of their country in Ethiopia.

 Measures Against COVID-19 in Ethiopia